doctea/usb_midi_clocker/README.md

 - This version is for running on an Arduino Uno with a USB Host Shield 2.0.
 I'm now working mostly on the Teensy version but this branch might still be of interest and use to someone.
 - This branch now includes optional experimental uClock mode -- which works so long as you don't send any CC messages :( https://github.com/midilab/uClock/issues/4#issuecomment-1066212517
 - Non-uClock mode seems stable, but sending CC messages (eg faders on AKAI APCMini) causes noticeable stutter, lag and timing problems
+- Can sync to incoming clock from a USB MIDI host (ie, PC, or maybe the Teensy version of this same app!)
 - Look in Config.h to configure features & settings, including turning on USB Host mode!
 - Get in touch if you are interested in using or contributing